There’s No Such Thing as a ‘Perfect Job’

 • Perfection is a fantasy: Even dream roles include less enjoyable tasks or pressures, and we cannot avoid the learning that comes with an imperfect job or career.

 • The “grass is greener” trap: Constantly chasing something better can lead to dissatisfaction and restlessness.
-It often indicates some insecurity and a need to control.
+It often indicates some insecurity and a lack of trust in ourselves to work through the issues.

-• Our biases distort judgment: Snap judgments and confirmation bias can make new jobs seem better or worse than they really are.
+• Our biases distort judgment: Snap judgments, assumptions and confirmation bias can make the experience seem better or worse than it really is.

 Finding Fulfilment Instead